thom-99/insvert_demo/README.md

 - take a crop genome and simulate several SVs on it, use badread to generate reads and benchmark different variant callers , evaluate against the ground truth using truvari and output the results in a cool html report.

+note:
+there are two ways in which it makes sense to represent cut and paste traslocations.
+One if with 6 BND, 2 of which determine a heal adjacency.
+Another otion could be with 4 BNDs ++ 1 DEL event.
+Essentially a dDUP and a DEL, which explains the missing piece on the source chrom.
+Reflect on this aspect and ask expert opinion on this.